AdamSobieski/Foundation/Notes/FSMOM.md

 fsm1.transition(event);
 ```

-With respect to accessing data on objects for states, either something like `window.getComputedStyle()` could be of use
+With respect to accessing data on objects for states, something like `window.getComputedStyle()` could be of use

 ```js
 var selection = window.getComputedStyle(s, 'selection');